List of Mid-American Conference champions: Football

-The football championship game is held in November.
+The football championship game is held on the first weekend of December.
 Through the 2023 season, it pitted the East Division and West Division champions.
 The divisional alignment was scrapped after the 2023 season; since then, championship games have featured the top two teams in the conference standings (with tiebreakers employed as needed).
 From its inception in 1997 to 2003, it was held at the home field of the division champion with the best conference record (also with tiebreakers as needed).
 Since the 2004 edition, it has been held at Ford Field in Detroit.